Entanglement distribution based on quantum walk in arbitrary quantum networks: Properties of the fractal network

-When we construct a quantum fractal network based on the Sierpinski gasket, a tripartite channel is established between three nodes where the particles of the same GHZ state are located.
-The way of constructing channels based on entangled states determines some properties of the fractal networks we have constructed.
-We will analyze these properties from the perspective of complex networks.
+When we construct a quantum fractal network based on the Sierpinski gasket, a tripartite channel is established between the three nodes where particles of the same GHZ state are located.
+The method of constructing channels based on entangled states determines the properties of the fractal networks that we constructed.
+We analyzed these properties from the perspective of complex networks.